The Speaking Section in IELTS

 - General Information

-The speaking IELTS test portion is an integral contributing factor to your overall score.
-You should ensure thorough preparedness not only for the speaking IELTS part but for all the parts of the test.
+The speaking test portion is an integral contributing factor to your overall score.
+You should ensure thorough preparedness not only for the speaking part but for all the parts of the test.
 Sample preparation material is available on the official website as well.
-You can alternatively sign up for dedicated coaching classes for speaking IELTS test.
+You can alternatively sign up for dedicated coaching classes for the speaking test.
 A local online search will give you results for tutors that are available on your locality.
 Reading through the FAQ's on the official website will clear most general doubts you may have about the test.

 Terms and Conditions